pixeclouds/pixeclouds/README.md

 # Hello, I'm Muhammad Abdulazeez! 👋

 ## About Me 🚀
-I'm a dedicated backend engineer passionate about building efficient systems to drive sustainable solutions.
-Committed to delivering high-quality code, I collaborate effectively in cross-functional teams and embrace continuous learning.
+I'm a dedicated backend engineer who is passionate about building efficient systems to drive sustainable solutions.
+Iam committed to delivering high-quality code, I collaborate effectively in cross-functional teams and embrace continuous learning.

 - 🔭 Currently working on Sproutt, a solution for Small and Medium-scale farmers.
 - 🌱 Exploring AI/ML, LLM, Cloud Engineering.